-I'm gonna walk you through the steps you need to follow.
-Today, I'm gonna talk about how to do payroll, what some of the options are, what's involved with each option, and why you need a consistent method for doing it.
+Payroll services are a critical part of any business today.
+I'm going to walk you through the steps you need to follow.
+Today, I'm going to talk about how to do payroll?
+What are some of the options?
+What's involved with each option, and why you need a consistent method for doing it.

 Okay, let's get started.